 State and municipal institutions, e.g. State Revenue Service, The Register of Enterprises and Land register. are working remotely.
-The courts of the Republic of Latvia have resumed hearings of court cases in person, while of course ensuring that the applicable restrictions and safety measures are observed.
+As of 12 May 2020, and after a period during which courts either postponed court hearings or held them through electronic means, the courts of the Republic of Latvia are gradually resuming to hear court cases in person, while of course ensuring that the applicable restrictions and safety measures are observed.